dehond/dehond.github.io/_posts/2021-07-03-arxiv-roundup-01.markdown

 **Quantum gas microscopy of Kardar--Parisi--Zhang superdiffusion**
 Wei *et al.*, [arXiv:2107.00038](https://arxiv.org/abs/2107.00038)
 Using the single-site resolution afforded by a quantum gas microscope, Wei *et al.* investigated spin transport in the one-dimensional Heisenberg Hamiltonian.
-They realize their Hamiltonian by using two different hyperfine states of rubidium, which are prepared on either side of a domain wall in their Mott insulator with a single atom per site.
+They initialize their system by creating two spin domains in their Mott insulator with a single atom per site.
 By looking at how this spin distribution relaxes they investigated the scaling of the spin transport (essentially asking: what is the probability $P(t)$ for a spin to end up on the wrong side of the domain wall?).
-This probability scales with a critical exponent, i.e. $P(t) \propto t^{1/z}$, which they found to equal 1.5 in the 1D Heisenberg system.
-This is consistent with the so-called Kardar--Parisi--Zhang equation, which describes a number of seemingly unrelated physical phenomena.
-In the spirit of 'understand your system by making it go kaputt,' they either injected spin impurities in the initial state, or turned on a coupling between chains, which changed the scaling of the transport that ensued.
+This scales with a critical exponent, i.e. $P(t) \propto t^{1/z}$.
+For the one-dimensional system they found this to be consistent with the so-called Kardar--Parisi--Zhang model, which describes a number of seemingly unrelated physical phenomena.
+Now, one could argue that you only really understand your system if you can controllably make it go kaputt, so in that spirit they either injected spin impurities in the initial state, or turned on a coupling between chains, which changed the scaling of the transport that ensued.

+Related: **Observing emergent hydrodynamics in a long-range quantum magnet**, Joshi *et al.*, [arXiv:2107.00033](https://arxiv.org/abs/2107.00033)